medavox/distribackup/docs/report/report.md

     * archive status misinformation
 * How well does the system cope with sudden changes in network topology?
 * How efficient is it? (bandwidth usage, processor & memory usage)
+* completeness of the API
+    * lack of ambiguity

 Results of the evaluation